Jlbillig/SAEKI-ONTOLOGY-DEMO/README.md

 The system simulates CNC production events, maps those events into RDF, stores them in an Apache Jena Fuseki knowledge graph, and exposes a small API and dashboard for investigating failed parts.

-The goal is not to build a universal manufacturing ontology.
 The goal is to demonstrate how semantic infrastructure can connect machine telemetry, tools, parts, material batches, operations, and inspection results into an operational graph that supports traceability.

 ## Scenario